 The only professional company in the Ottawa Valley, which annually brought to town top talent from the world of Canadian theatre, television and film to perform hits from the golden age of Broadway and the London stage, the Classic Theatre Festival was a tourism draw that pumped more than $12 million into the local economy.

-The decision to close the Festival was a “devastating” one, Smith says, and came during “the saddest board meeting we have ever attended.
+The decision to suspend the Festival was a “devastating” one, Smith says, and came during “the saddest board meeting we have ever attended.
 Our board was so invested in this project, working as volunteers in Front of House management, as ushers, as cheerleaders for what was a really unique experience.”

 The Classic Theatre Festival left a huge cultural footprint in the town of Perth and beyond.
 Its anchor was its critically acclaimed, award-winning productions on the mainstage (for the last six years at the St. James Anglican auditorium, which was transformed annually into a professional theatre space).
 But there were many other moving parts to the company that draw tens of thousands of tourists to town, from historic Perth through the Ages walking plays that animated downtown streets in and around Matheson House as well as night-time “Lonely Ghosts walks,” to the sold-out dinner theatre shows in collaboration with Michael’s Table.